ibm-cloud-docs/cloud-object-storage/go.md

 ```
 {: codeblock}

-## Creating a client and sourcing Trusted Profile credentials for computed resources
+## Creating a client and sourcing Trusted Profile credentials for Computed Resources
 {: #go-client-trusted-profile-credentials}

 A client can be created by providing service credentials or trusted profile credentials.
 This section provides information to